YotamAviv/oneofus/test_plan.md

 - QR web sign-in using phone scanner, without creating a delegate key
   - create delegate: NO
   - Verify
-    - Phone: Use menu /etc => Import / export private keys => Export, verify that you only see the one-of-us.net key.
+    - Phone: Use menu /etc => Import/Export, verify that you only see the one-of-us.net key.
+    - TODO:
-    - Web: centered (not centered as Yotam) but not with delegate.
-On the Nerdster, turn on menu => Prefs +> everything.
+    - Nerdster on Web: centered (not centered as Yotam) but not with delegate.
+On the Nerdster, turn on menu => Prefs => everything.
 In the tree view, verify that "Me" has no children.

 - QR web sign-in again, create delegate
   - create delegate: YES
+  - TODO: Refresh Nerdster after QR sign-in
   - Verify
-    - Phone: Use menu /etc => Import / export private keys => Export, verify that you see both the one-of-us.net key and a nerdster.org key.
+    - Phone: Use menu /etc => Import/Export, verify that you see both the one-of-us.net key and a nerdster.org key.
     - Web: centered and signed in.
 On the Nerdster, turn on menu => Prefs +> everything.
 In the tree view, verify that "Me" has a delegate key and a a delegate statement.

 - Submit 2 things, verify revokeAt
   - submit subject "A"
   - submit subject "B"
   - revoke delegate at first (the earlier of the 2, "A")
+  - TODO: Display revoked keys on Nerdster with cross out like on the phone.
   - refresh Nerdster and check.
 You should A but not B.
+  - TODO: Don't allow submitting with revoked key
-    - revoke at always and check.
+  - revoke at "since always" and check.
 You should see neither A nor B.
   - un-revoke.
 You should see both A and B again.

 - Trust a stranger, use Amotz
   - Scan QR from the https://nerdster.web.app